-- 1. Management of Fishing and Conservation
+- 1. Management of Fishing Activities

 - 2. Compliance

 - 3. Evidence

 - 4. Internal Process

 Key tasks in the Plan include new fisheries management requirements for the Taw Torridge mussel beds and District wide Spiny lobster stocks.
 The Plan sets out D&S IFCA management and research responses to the introduction of Tranche 3 Marine Conservation Zones and further conservation advice regarding other established Marine Protected Areas.
-Further work is envisaged with the potential designation of Highly Protected Marine Areas (HPMA)

-The Plan sets out the commitment to reviewing existing management contained in three of the existing permit byelaws, those being Mobile Fishing, Potting and Netting, and the proposal to introduce a Handworking Permit Byelaw.
+The Plan sets out the commitment to reviewing existing management contained in three of the existing permit byelaws and the proposal to introduce a Handworking Permit Byelaw.